Joey Wendle Player Props: Marlins vs. Orioles

-Joey Wendle -- with an on-base percentage of .250 in his past 10 games, 65 points lower than his season-long percentage -- will be in action for the Miami Marlins versus the Baltimore Orioles, with Kyle Gibson on the mound, on July 15 at 7:05 PM ET.
+Joey Wendle -- 1-for-4 with an RBI in his last game -- will be in action for the Miami Marlins against the Baltimore Orioles, with Kyle Bradish on the mound, on July 16 at 1:35 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Orioles.
+In his most recent appearance, he went 1-for-4 with an RBI against the Orioles.

 Joey Wendle Game Info & Props vs. the Orioles